-People around the world have dealt with chronic illnesses and injuries in their lives, some are even in the public eye.
-InvisiYouth Charity is so fortunate to have amazing people representing our nonprofit as InvisiYouth Ambassadors, dedicated young people who've experienced chronic illness and are the ultimate examples of how they found ways to succeed at life on their own terms.
-Each of our ambassadors are rock stars in their work, warriors through health, and we are thankful to them.
-So, let's get to know the Ambassadors!
+People around the world have dealt with chronic illnesses and disabilities in their lives, some are even in the public eye.
+InvisiYouth Charity is so fortunate to have amazing people representing our nonprofit as InvisiYouth Celebrity Ambassadors, dedicated people who've experienced chronic illness or disability and are the ultimate examples of how they found ways to succeed at life on their own terms.
+Each of our Celebrity Ambassadors are rock stars in their work, warriors through health, and we are thankful to them.
+So, let's get to know the Celebrity Ambassadors!

 British Actress, Disability Activist and co-founder of TripleC